FIX: The Linked Image Cannot Be Displayed in Outlook 2010

 Click on OK in the other two windows as well.
 Restart your computer, and Outlook should display actual images instead of the “The linked image cannot be displayed” error message once your computer boots up.

-Little do most people know, Outlook 2010 actually connects to the internet through Internet Explorer, which is why you may start seeing the “The linked image cannot be displayed” error where all of your email images should be if your IE is configured to use a proxy server for your LAN.
-If that is the case, all you need to do in order to fix the issue is stop IE from using a proxy server.
-To do so, you need to:
+Contrary to common knowledge, Outlook 2010 connects to the internet through Internet Explorer.
+Therefore, you might start encountering ‘The linked image cannot be displayed’ error.
+This typically replaces where your email images should be if your Internet Explorer is configured to use a proxy server for your LAN.
+If this is the situation, to resolve the issue, you need to stop Internet Explorer from using a proxy server.

 Open Internet Explorer.